jesusgastanaduy/jesusgastanaduy.github.io/_pages/about.md

 I am eager to help organizations make evidence-based decisions through the correct understanding of data and the promptly application of behavioral insights.

-Also, in my free time, I love to play the guitar, the piano and practice meditation and calisthenics!
+In my free time, I love to play the guitar, the piano, and practice meditation and calisthenics!